christian-draeger/pact-example/README.md

 ##### But how to make sure the Producers (supplier) response is in a Suitable format for the Consumer?

+In a good relationship we know what to expact from each other and so should our services do.

 ## Let's make a _Pact_

 > A formal agreement between individuals or parties.